 - For the Padua location in Classroom B of the Physiology and Organic Chemistry Building in Via F. Marzolo, 3 – Padua (PD)

-The internship takes place starting from the month of April (and no later than the month of August), subject to prior planning between the student, the University and the host company.
+The internship takes place starting from the month of April (and no later than the month of August/beginning of September), subject to prior planning between the student, the University and the host company.